Best Ice Hockey Face Shields

 How much do hockey face shields cost?

-Hockey shields can usually be had for $80 or less.
+Hockey shields can usually be purchased for $90 or less.
 As a general rule, cages and face shields containing metal will cost less.
 Visors will usually be cheaper than full face shields of the same material.